DataNeel/my_website/tropism/index.md

 Whatever comes next won't share the same concept as Tropism, but it will share the same tangled history of life, influences, bugs, and other inputs that get baked into all of my work.

-Here are some Ropsted test mints of Tropism.
+To close things out, here are some Ropsten test mints of Tropism.